webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 </center>

 Note: (25‒27s)
-Essentially, GitHub App is a web application and the processing loop is fairly simple:
+Essentially, GitHub App is a web application<br>
+and the processing loop is fairly simple:
 * Once something happens, GitHub sends an event using HTTP POST to the URL we've specified when setting up the app
 * Our web-app then accepts it and invokes an event handler